 It's like Yeti read our minds (or our review) and added usable pockets to our favorite shorts.
-The Norrie 2.0 has easily become the new Editors' Choice, adding smartly designed pockets while maintaining style, comfort, and durability.
+The Norrie 2.0 has easily become one of our top picks, and our favorite for trail riding, adding smartly designed pockets while maintaining style, comfort, and durability.
 Yee Haw!

 With the Norrie 2.0 has Yeti Cycles finally made the perfect short?
 The main improvement to this new version is two phone-sized zippered pockets, one on the outside of each leg.
 We do not miss the mesh back panel, and they haven't changed the durable construction, comfortable stretch, attention to detail, and inseam length that made it a winner.
-There is nothing to not love about the Norrie, quite frankly, making it the obvious Editors' Choice.
+There is nothing to not love about the Norrie, quite frankly, making it an obvious top pick.

 Fit and Comfort

 The Norrie 2.0 has clever little external webbing straps and buckles to customize the waistband.
 This design is minimal and easy to adjust while adding some color and flair to the look of the short.
 We appreciate the innovative design and prefer it to the Velcro closures that are, fortunately, becoming less common in other brands of shorts.
-Similar to how you tighten a backpack strap, simply pull the blue nylon webbing strap forward to tighten the waist and push back the buckle to loosen the webbing.
+Much like a backpack strap, pull the webbing to lighten, or push back on the buckle to loosen the waist.
 The straps do not slip during a ride, and the ends are tipped in grippy rubber and simple to operate, even with gloved fingers, should you need to adjust them on the fly.

 You do not need to worry about your shorts sliding down your backside, as the Norrie 2.0 has a large silicon logo on the inside of the waistband which provides a no-slip grip at the waist.
 The Norrie 2.0 does not have the ventilation panel on the lower back as the old Norrie did, but we found that we did not miss it.
 Perhaps this is because the leg openings are a bit wider than before, providing a little more ventilation.

 The fabric is a little heavier than some shorts, which makes them a bit hotter.
-We tested in the spring, so this was not a problem.
+We tested in the spring, so this was not a problem, and in fact, it was appreciated when riding in the higher mountains where the weather can change unexpectedly.
 However, in the hottest days of summer, they might feel a tad warm.
-If light and fast is your game, make sure and look at the Patagonia Dirt Roamer which is minimal and light, if not as protective.
+For desert dwellers or those that run hot, you may want to look at some of the lighter-weight shorts that we tested.

 Designed with durable construction, these shorts feel surprisingly supple while pedaling.
 Yeti uses 2-way stretch material throughout the Norrie 2.0, with a rear stretch panel for extra comfort while riding.
 They flex perfectly and the waistband stayed flat on our lower backs.

 The Norrie 2.0 is not as flashy as the Norrie 1.0 was in bright Yeti turquoise blue, but it still gets high praise for style.
-The rich "Storm" color that we tested incorporates turquoise stitching, zippers, and webbing.
-And lipstick pink zipper pulls and buckles add a fun touch without being too girlie.
+The rich "Storm" color that we tested incorporates contrasting turquoise stitching, zippers, and webbing.
+And candy pink zipper pulls and buckles add a fun touch without being overly girlie.

 Most importantly, these shorts are flattering and feminine while still being tough and comfortable, which is why we once again awarded it Editors' Choice.

-The $100 price tag falls on the high side of average, though it remains unchanged from the old version.
+Priced just above average, they remain the same price as the previous version, but with some notable improvements.
 The Norrie 2.0 has style, durability, and a great fit.
 Now that they have functional pockets to boot, we'd say they are a great value.

 Yeti answered our pocket prayers with this update and we can't find anything to not like about the Norrie 2.0.
 Over and over again we reached for these shorts and especially appreciated them when protection was required.
 We loved them for mellow rides, too, because the stretch is comfortable and the pockets hold all our snacks.
-They are stylish and functional and if you only want to buy one pair of mountain bike shorts, this might be the answer.
+They are stylish enough and functional and if you only want to buy one pair of mountain bike shorts for all types of riding, these might be the ticket.